rajeshchoudhari147/CityLodge/README.md

 This assignment was a part of my acedemics

+Console application in Java Programming language which allows a hotel named City Lodge to manage the renting and maintenance of hotel rooms.

 Features :

 - Add Room: The user (an employee of CityLodge) selects this option to create a new standard room or a